 Copyright: A type of protection provided to "original works of authorship" that are "fixed in a tangible form."
 Copyright protection is available to certain categories of works including musical, literary, dramatic, choreographic, and audiovisual works.
 Copyright protection provides various exclusive rights to the copyright owner.

-Copyright Notice - The copyright notice consists of three elements.
-They are the "c" in a circle (©), the year of first publication, and the name of the owner of copyright.
-A copyright notice is no longer legally required to secure copyright on works first published on or after March 1, 1989, but it does provide legal benefits.
+Copyright Notice: The copyright notice consists of: the "c" in a circle (©), the year the work was first published, and the copyright owner's name.
+A copyright notice is not required for works first published on or after March 1, 1989.

-Document - A paper relating to the ownership of a copyright or to any other matter involving a copyright.
-Documents may be recorded in the U.S. Copyright Office for the public record.
+Document: In the context of copyrights, a "document" refers to the paper that relates to the ownership of a copyright or any other matter that involves a copyright.
+Although no recording the document is no longer required, there are benefits to recording them in the U.S. Copyright Office for the public record.

 Phonorecord: The material object in which sounds are fixed, meaning that they can be perceived or reproduced.
 Examples of phonorecords are LP vinyl disks, cassette tapes, and compact discs.
 Phonorecords do not include sounds that accompany a movie or other audiovisual work.